rancher-sandbox/cos-toolkit-docs/content/en/docs/Examples/creating_bootable_images.md

 - `name`: Repository name
 - `enable`: Enable/disables the repository
 - `arch`: Denotes the arch repository.
 If present, it will enable the repository automatically if the corresponding arch is matching with the host running `luet`. `enable: true` would override this behavior
 - `reference`: A reference to a repository index file to use to retrieve the repository metadata.
-This can be used to point to a different repository index to act as a "wayback machine".
-At that point the client will see the repository state from that snapshot.
+This can be used to point to a different or an older repository index to act as a "wayback machine".
+The client will consume the repository state from that snapshot instead of latest.

+{{% alert title="Note" %}}
+The `reference` field has to be a valid tag.
+For example, for the `green` flavor, browse the relevant [container image list page](https://quay.io/repository/costoolkit/releases-green?tab=tags).
+The repository index snapshots are prefixed with a timestamp, and ending in `repository.yaml`.
+For example ` 20211027153653-repository.yaml`
+{{% /alert %}}